AdobeDocs/experience-manager-65.en/help/assets/launch.md

    In the **[!UICONTROL Library URI]** field, check the location of the staging version of your Experience Platform Launch library.
 AEM populates this field automatically.

-   For illustration purposes only, this step will use Experience Platform Launch libraries that are deployed to Adobe CDN.
+   For illustration purposes only, this step uses Experience Platform Launch libraries that are deployed to Adobe CDN.

    >[!NOTE]
    >